AML Shield

 SHAP Explainability

-Every prediction is accompanied by SHAP (SHapley Additive exPlanations) values — a game-theoretic approach that assigns each feature a contribution to the final score.
-This satisfies EU AI Act interpretability requirements and provides compliance officers with an auditable explanation for every automated decision.
+Every prediction is accompanied by SHAP values — a game-theoretic approach assigning each feature a contribution to the final score.
+This satisfies EU AI Act interpretability requirements and provides compliance officers with auditable explanations.

 Reference Case: Iran Wire Transfer